Garret Poem

 not pressing the doorbell, wearing the far,

-frightened look of prophets,
+frightened look of prophets, resisting the fact

 of her having brought herself there—I too,